denama/RTC_apps_classifier/README.md

 The output will appear in a folder *Output_data/*

 ## Additional info
-The paper explaining the logic behind the classifier and the parameters will be out soon!
+The paper explaining the logic behind the classifier and the parameters is available here: https://dl.acm.org/doi/abs/10.1145/3466826.3466841